 Situated opposite the Almondvale Shopping Centre, Livingston Skate Park is a legend in British skateboarding.
 It was one of the first good quality free concrete parks to be built, and despite getting on a bit, it is still an incredible park to skate.
 This is definitely not one for beginners as the concrete ramps are not in the best shape and the transitions are short and sharp.
 All of this makes for an exhilarating skate that is fast and furious and bound to result in a few falls.
 There is no security at the park so it is best to visit with a couple of friends and safety gear is definitely recommended!

 Opening times: Open all day every day.
 No floodlights.

 Adrenaline Alley, Corby, Northamptonshire

-This park is run by an urban sports charity and is absolutely huge, with an area of 51,000 ft/sq.
-The quality of the ramps is outstanding as they are constructed from an resin that feels like wood but has the durability of plastic or rubber.
-The ramps ride really well and the park incorporates learning sessions with training for beginners but also pleases the veterans with a 70ft vert pipe.
+This park is run by an urban sports charity and is absolutely huge, with an area of 51,000 ft/sq (4738 metre/sq).
+The quality of the ramps is outstanding as they are constructed from a resin that feels like wood but has the durability of plastic or rubber.
+The ramps ride really well and the park incorporates learning sessions with training for beginners but also pleases the veterans with a 70ft (6.5 meter) vert pipe.
 The building also houses other projects run by the charity such as a band recording room and computer facilities with internet connections.

 Opening times: Mon: 12pm-8.30pm; Tues: 12pm-8pm; Wed: 6pm-8.30pm (training only); Thurs: 12pm-8pm; Fri, Sat, Sun: 12pm-8.30pm.